lqtza/OcuMOL_Leap/README.md

 **Note PyMOL must use system Python (freeware PyMOL should work fine, but only one of the licensed version will do).**

 ## Oculus Rift Only
-1) Go on over to https://github.com/telamonian/ocudump/ and clone that repo.
+1) Clone the repository from https://github.com/telamonian/ocudump/.
 Follow the directions.
-    Be certain that your versions of the Oculus SDK and Runtime are identical.
-Be sure to run 'make ocudump_cython'.
-    This will ensure you have the python libraries necessary to run our scripts.
+This should generate a cython library from the Oculus SDK.
+Your versions of the Oculus SDK and Runtime should be identical (this has been tested with 0.5 on Mac OS X 10.10).
+You must run the 'make ocudump_cython' command to generate the cython library.

-2) Assuming you have PyMOL, spawning the 'prep_and_run.py' script from within PyMOL should send you on your way.
-    If it doesn't, check to make sure your PYTHONPATH points to all the goodies.
-I set it in the prep_and_run script.
+2) Assuming you have PyMOL (we used the latest Schrodinger system Python version), running 'spawn prep_and_run.py' script from within PyMOL should work.
+If it doesn't, check to make sure your PYTHONPATH includes the 'ocudump' library.
-    Be sure to spawn the script and not run.
-Also, being in the the OcuMOL_Leap directoy won't hurt.
+    It can be set within the prep_and_run.py script.

 ## Oculus Rift and Leap Motion
 This will be coming soon.
 There's some issues to iron out.